joaorafaelm/py-compose/README.rst

 Where:

 basedir
-    the path where py-compose will run its commands agains the declared app.
+    the path where py-compose will run its commands against the declared app.

 environment
     environment variables to use with the declared app.